Reader Advisory Panel

 Location: Bremerton, Washington

 Dennis Frey is a 1971 graduate of Kansas State University with Bachelors degrees in Electrical Engineering and Business Administration.
-Dennis has worked for Western Electric, General Electric, Westinghouse and Hughes Aircraft before his current job as a U.S. Navy civil servant where his main focus is hardware test programming (and where they're beginning to port Linux).
+Dennis has worked for Western Electric, General Electric, Westinghouse and Hughes Aircraft and most recently is retired from the U.S. Navy where he was a civil servant focusing on hardware test programming.

 Dennis began following Linux in the mid 1990s and subscribed to Linux Journal in time to catch the January 1995 issue #9.
-His hobbies include bicycling and kayaking as well as Linux.
+His hobbies include bicycling and kayaking as well as Linux -- specifically minimal Linux systems such as Slitaz, Puppy/woof, and now Android.

 Victor Gregorio